The Promised Return of the Culture Hero

 “The legend of the Bahana, white brother, or white savior of the Hopi, is firmly established in all the villages.
 He came up with the people from the underworld and was accredited with great wisdom and he set out on the journey to the rising sun—promising to return with many benefits for the people.
 Ever since, his coming has been anticipated and it is said that when he returns there will be no more fighting and trouble and he will bring much knowledge and wisdom with him.
 The Spanish Priests were allowed to establish their Missions in the Hopi country because of this legend, for the people thought that at last the Bahana had come.
 Since that time they have suffered many similar disappointments, but they are still expecting the arrival of the ‘true Bahana.’”

 I know a lot of times references in native belief that sound a lot like the Christian teachings of Christ are attributed to the influence of early Christian missionaries, but again, that reason does not explain that this prophecy was the reason those missionaries were initially welcomed.
 I don’t deny there must have been some influence, but it appears that various tribes had these beliefs and prophecies beforehand.
 This supports the words of Christ in Jerusalem, “And other sheep I have which are not of this fold.
 Them also I must bring, and they shall hear my voice, and there shall be one fold and one shepherd.”
-It also supports the words of Christ during His visit in this land from the Book of Mormon:
+It also supports the words of Christ during His visit in this land from the Covenant of Christ:

 And a few sentences later He declares that there are more of His people beyond these two groups as well:

-And I will come near to you to judgment, and I will be a swift witness against the sorcerers, and against the adulterers, and against false swearers, and against those that oppress the hireling in his wages, the widow, and the fatherless, and that turn aside the stranger, and fear not me, saith the Lord of Hosts.
-3 Ne.
-11, paragraph 1
+And I will come near to you to judgment, and I will be a swift witness against the sorcerers, and against the adulterers, and against false swearers; and against those that oppress the hired hand in his wages, the widow, and the fatherless; and that turn aside the stranger from his right, and fear not me, says the Lord of Hosts.
+For I am the Lord, I change not; therefore, you sons of Jacob are not consumed.
+Malachi 1:6

 Lakota, Nakota, Dakota (Sioux)